Deploying Kubernetes

 This will print an xip.io URL that you can copy and paste into your browser to see the different pod IDs when refreshed.

-Scaling the cluster using Jaas
+Scaling the cluster using Jaas Link to heading

 Later on, we may decide that we need some more Kubernets workers to handle our mighty web app.
 This is very simple using Jaas.
 Look back at your model in JaaS and look to the left.
 Here you can click on kubernetes-worker, followed by Units.
 This menu will show you the current number of running workers (3 by default).
 To add more, click Select all units and type how many additional units you want to add.
 You’ll then be shown a summary of what will change, confirm by clicking Commit changes in the bottom right and then Deploy.